In-Person Professional Development

 What is Collective Belonging Professional Development?

-• It’s an experiential two and a half day training with a duration of 20 hours.
+• It’s an experiential 3-day training with a duration of 20 hours.

-It will bring professionals together to develop skills, strategies, and mindsets to address social-emotional learning, cultural responsiveness, and trauma-informed best practices through a gender and racial lens.
+• It will bring professionals together to develop skills, strategies, and mindsets to address social-emotional learning, cultural responsiveness, and healing-centered practices through a gender and racial lens.

-It will prepare participants to implement the Girls Leadership 90-lesson curriculum for grades 5–12 in their spaces.
+• It will prepare participants to implement the Girls Leadership curriculum for grades K–12 in their spaces.

 Participants will: